agent18/bash-aliases/README.md

 # bash-aliases
 my bash aliases

-Add this at the end of your `.bashrc` file
+Add this at the end of your `.bashrc` file.
+Open terminal and type `source .bashrc`.

 ```
 # Alias definitions.